 Her cantata on the legend of the Golem of Prague, The Golem Psalms, set to a libretto by Ellen Frankel, was commissioned and premiered by the Mendelssohn Club with acclaimed baritone Sanford Sylvan and the augmented Chamber Orchestra of Philadelphia, Alan Harler, conductor in 2006; the work was released in 2011 on the Innova Label along with works by Jennifer Higdon and James Primosch and was selected as Album of the Week by WQXR in NYC.

-Other collaborative works include Schwarzer Tod, an electronic work for Group Motion Dance Company in collaboration with filmmaker/poet Quintan Ana Wikswo as part of a larger collection on a Holocaust related themes.
-Clearfield has created over twenty works in collaboration with Group Motion, Philadelphia’s longest running modern company, Manfred Fischbeck, artistic director.
 Older works include her Violin Concerto, Romanza, commissioned and premiered by Orchestra 2001 with soloist Gloria Justen in 2007 and recorded with the Russian Philharmonic in Moscow.
 The Rim of Love, commissioned by Astral, was premiered at the Kimmel Center in 2006 with Disella Larusdottir and Symphony in C under the direction of Rossen Milanov.
 The River of God (2003),commissioned by the American Guild of Organists for chorus and organ, was premiered at the inaugural ceremony for the new organ at Bryn Mawr Presbyterian Church, PA with a west coast premiere at Disney Hall with the Los Angeles Master Chorale in 2006.

 Dr. Clearfield served on the composition and interdisciplinary arts faculty at The University of the Arts from 1986 – 2011.
-A native of Philadelphia, she received a D.M.A. in composition from Temple University where she was a student of Maurice Wright, a two-time winner of the John Heller Memorial Award for Excellence in Composition and the first composer to receive the prestigious University-wide Presidential Fellowship.
+She received a D.M.A. in composition from Temple University where she was a student of Maurice Wright, a two-time winner of the John Heller Memorial Award for Excellence in Composition and the first composer to receive the prestigious University-wide Presidential Fellowship.
 She was honored by Temple University in 2004 as a distinguished alumna.
-She received an M.M. in Piano from The University of the Arts as a student of Susan Starr, and a BA in Music from Muhlenberg College where she studied with her mentor Margaret Garwood and graduated with Summa Cum Lauda and Phi Beta Kappa honors and first prizes in Performance and Musicianship.
-She was honored with the 2012 Alumni Achievement Award in the Arts from Muhlenberg College.
+She received an M.M. in Piano from The University of the Arts as a student of Susan Starr, and a BA in Music from Muhlenberg College where she studied with her mentor Margaret Garwood and graduated with Summa Cum Lauda and Phi Beta Kappa honors, first prizes in Performance and Musicianship and was honored with the 2012 Alumni Achievement Award in the Arts.
 Other teachers include Jonathan Kramer (orchestration) and George Tsontakis (composition).
-Dr. Clearfield has been the pianist in the Relâche Ensemble since 1990.
-Active as a pianist, she has performed and recorded with numerous groups, including the Court of the Dalai Lama.
-A strong believer in creating community through music, she is also the founder, producer and host of the Philadelphia Salon a renowned concert series featuring contemporary, classical, jazz, electronic, multimedia and world music, now celebrating its 26th Year and Winner of the Best of Philadelphia Award, 2008.
+Active as a pianist, Clearfield was the keyboardist in the Relâche Ensemble for contemporary music for twenty-five years.
+A strong believer in creating community through music, she is also the founder, curator and host of the Philadelphia Salon a renowned concert series featuring contemporary, classical, jazz, electronic, multimedia, folk and world music since 1986.
+The Salon won the Best of Philadelphia Award in 2008.
+Andrea also curates and hosts other Salon concerts around the country.
+She sits on the Board of Directors of the Recording Academy/Grammy’s, Philadelphia Chapter and Wildflower Composers.

 Photo by Sanny Leviste